Slice Data Transfer

 endIndex = 1 indicates that the valid data segment ends at row 1.

-stride = 0 indicates that there is no distance between two adjacent slice data segments.
+stride = 0 indicates that there is no gap between two adjacent sliced data segments.

-burstLen must be set to 1 when dimValue is greater than 1.
+burstLen = 1, which is mandatory when dimValue is greater than 1.

 shapeValue = 2 indicates that there are two rows in total.